kmf-lab/steady-state-minimum/README.md

 1. **steady-state-standard**: Typical steady-state project and what you should expect to find
 2. **steady-state-robust**: Specialized durable solutions to defend against panics
-3. **steady-state-performant**: Specialized high throughput low latency solutions
+3. **steady-state-performant**: Specialized high-throughput low-latency solutions
 4. **steady-state-distributed**: Spanning applications across pods and nodes (machines)

 Each lesson builds on these core concepts while adding real-world complexity.